Agathe de Rambaud: From the French Revolution to the First French Empire

 Agathe de Rambaud fled the Palais des Tuileries during the Insurrection of 10 August 1792 with Jean-Baptiste Cléry, who speaks at length about her in his Journal de ce qui s'est passé à la tour du Temple pendant la captivité de Louis XVI (Journal about what took place in the Prison Temple during the imprisonment of Louis XVI).
 She escaped the palace and was given refuge by a Monseur le Dreux at a house nearby where Cléry, who had escaped the palace by jumping out of a window, was also hiding, and was escorted out of Paris to her parents in Versailles by Cléry the following day.
 They narrowly avoided prison at the Abbey of Saint Germain des Prés, where many prisoners were killed during the September massacres.

-From the first days of the royal family's captivity, Rambaud asked in vain to serve at the Temple, where the young Dauphin and his parents had been imprisoned.
+From the first days of the royal family's captivity, Rambaud asked in vain to serve at the Temple, where the young Dauphin and his parents and sister had been imprisoned.
 Though she did not flee the country, Rambaud, and some of her family, were forced into hiding because of her relationship with the royal family.
 After the Thermidorian Reaction, many of her friends and family, became incited by Freemasonry and new ideals, and zealously served the French First Republic, the French Consulate and the First French Empire.
 She herself becomes close to many ministers, some generals, the mayor of Toulouse, and the scientist Philippe-Isidore Picot de Lapeyrouse.